berkeman/glansigt/_posts/2019-06-05-performance.markdown

 significant average access time associated with accessing a random data block on a standard rotating hard drive.
 This is because we have to wait for both the disks to rotate and the heads to move to the position where the data we need is stored.
+Once the drive has found the data, streaming larger chunks from disk to RAM is a highly optimised process.

 Hard disk access time is in the range of **10 milliseconds**.
 This implies that we can access about 100 random data chunks per second and drive.
 Clearly, this is not much.

 In the future, solid state storage will be more common, but it is still a much more expensive technology.
+But SSDs by themselves are not enough to have the best performance.